magento-bsscommerce/delete-order/README.md

 ## Frequently Ask Questions

 **1. How do I delete an order from Magento 2?**

-Magento default does not allow to delete orders from the backend or frontend.
+Magento does not allow store owners to delete orders from the backend or frontend by default.
 So, to remove test orders and invoices, you need to install an extension from a third-party provider.
+Want to learn more?
+Explore our **[user guide](https://wiki.bsscommerce.com/docs/magento-2-order-management-extension/magento-2-delete-order/user-guide/)** to see how it works!

 **2. Can I recover deleted orders?**

 No, once an order is deleted, it cannot be recovered.
 We recommend backing up your database before deleting orders.

 **3. Does this extension remove invoices, shipments, and credit memos?**

-Yes, the extension allows you to delete orders along with their related data such as invoices, shipments, and credit memos.
+Yes, the extension allows you to delete orders and their related data such as invoices, shipments, and credit memos.

 **4. Can I limit who can delete orders?**

 Yes, you can configure admin role permissions to restrict access to the delete order functionality.

 **5. Will this extension affect my order reports?**

 Yes, deleted orders will no longer appear in Magento's order reports.

 **6. Is this extension compatible with Magento 2.4.x?**

 Yes, the Magento 2 Delete Orders extension is compatible with Magento 2.3.x and 2.4.x.